Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 Cherry blossoms in Hakone

-• Hakone Glass no Mori Museum: glass works displayed alongside spring flowers in the garden
+• Hakone Glass no Mori Museum – Enjoy Venetian glass art alongside the flowers blooming in the museum's gardens.

-• Gora Park: a Western-style garden filled with spring blooms
+• Gora Park – A Western-style garden filled with colorful spring flowers.

-• Hakone Tozan Railway: cherry blossoms framed in the train windows
+• Hakone Tozan Railway – Take in views of cherry blossoms from the train windows.

 Summer (June – August)